 the Project existing or provided for common use by the Owners or which are normally or reasonably considered to be for common use by the Owners; except that any shutters, doorsteps, stoops, exterior stairs, landings, porches, decks, balconies, covered breezeways, exterior doors and windows or other fixtures designed to serve a single Unit, but outside of the Unit’s boundaries, are Limited Common Elements allocated exclusively to that Unit.

-1.8.5.1 Rather than the Association being responsible for certain General Common Elements maintenance, each Building within Pitchfork Townhomes shall be responsible for such maintenance, thereof appurtenant to each individual Building, including roofs, siding, physical or structural elements such as exterior walls of the building - i.e. studs out - as well as the main or bearing subflooring, as set forth below and in accordance with Exhibit C, as amended, including the payment therefor.
+1.8.5.1 Rather than the Association being responsible for certain General Common Elements repair and replacement, each Building within Pitchfork Townhomes shall be responsible for such repair and replacement, thereof appurtenant to each individual Building, including roofs, siding, physical or structural elements such as exterior walls of the building - i.e. studs out - as well as the main or bearing subflooring, as set forth below and in accordance with Exhibit C, as amended, including the payment therefor.

 1.8.5.2 Maintenance of Limited Common Elements which are exclusive in use to fewer than all the Units in a Building shall be subject to Section 2.2 below.